justxuewei/justxuewei/README.md

-Hi folks, this is Xuewei Niu from Beijing, welcome to my GitHub homepage.
-Here are some brief introduction about me:
+Hi folks, this is Xuewei Niu from Beijing.
+Welcome to my GitHub homepage.
+Here is a brief introduction about me:

 - 🎓 Beijing University of Posts and Telecommunications(2020-2023), MSc in Computer Science
 - 🎓 University of Jinan(2015-2019), BSc in Computer Science